PavanRangani/docs/docs/prd/views/requirement.md

 ## Tax Component view detail page

+- Shows components details of each tax return
+- Components can be in 4 state: Pending, Received, Sent, NA Current Year.
+So this page shows reocords in this 4 tables

+### UI Requirement

 Mockup //TODO

+- Table columns
+  - Name
+  - ..
+  - ..
+  - ..
+- Under each table shows records group by tax return
+  - Tax return name is shown as: `{Family name of tax return}: {Legal entity name of tax return} (Type of Legal entity), Form {form number} for {Tax return year}`
+  - First sorting on Family name, second sorting on Legal entity name, third sorting on Year
+- Under each group records are sorted in Ascending order of Name

-On Click of any row opens view/edit dialog of tax component
+- On Click of any row opens edit dialog of that tax component

 ## Tax Payment view detail page

+- Shows payment details of each tax return
+- Shows records in 3 group: Pending, Info Sent and Paid

+### UI Requirement

 Mockup //TODO

+- For each group shows one Table
+- Column names
+  - Legal Entity
+  - ..
+  - ..
+  - ..
+- Shows records group by Family name in ascending order of Name
+- Under each family records are sorted first on Legal entity name, second on Year, third on Type

-On click of any row, opens edit dialog of Tax payment
+- On click of any row, opens edit dialog of Tax payment

 ## Download PDF